Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 supporting both G1 and G2 in that area), and one without isolation (the key is still stored outsde of PSA most of the time, supporting only G1).

-This strategy, with support for key isolation, is currently used for ECDSA signature generation in the PK layer - see `mbedtls_pk_setup_opaque()`.
+This strategy, with support for key isolation, is currently (end of 2021) used for ECDSA signature generation in the PK layer - see `mbedtls_pk_setup_opaque()`.
 This allows use of PSA-held private ECDSA keys in TLS and X.509 with no change to the TLS/X.509 code, but a contained change in the application.
-If could be extended to other private key operations in the PK layer.
+If could be extended to other private key operations in the PK layer, which is the plan as of early 2022.

 This strategy, without key isolation, is also currently used in the Cipher layer - see `mbedtls_cipher_setup_psa()`.
 This allows use of PSA for cipher operations in TLS with no change to the application code, and a contained change in TLS code.
-(It currently only supports a subset of ciphers, but could easily be extended to all of them.)
+(It currently only supports a subset of ciphers.)
+However, we'll move to the "Replace calls for each operation" strategy (early 2022), in the hope of being able to build without this layer in order to save some code size in the future.

 Note: for private key operations in the PK layer, both the "silent" and the "opt-in" strategy can apply, and can complement each other, as one provides